localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 }
 {{< / command >}}

 The command above will execute the Lambda function locally within the LocalStack environment.
-The response will include the StatusCode, LogResult, and ExecutedVersion.
-You can find the logs of the Lambda invocation in the LocalStack container output, precisely when `DEBUG=1` is enabled.
+The response will include the StatusCode and ExecutedVersion.
+You can find the logs of the Lambda invocation in the Lambda container output:

 {{< command >}}
 Hello from LocalStack Lambda container image!